Nikkirps7/Innovaccer/README.md

 B.Tech 3rd year(Mathematics and Computing)
 IIT Guwahati

-First run the code.py and keep track of the location of the file new_names1.csv and then run the file1.py(the location of the file new_names1.csv is used here)
+First run the code.py and keep track of the location of the file new_names1.csv(the output of code.py) and then run the file1.py(the location of the file new_names1.csv is used here) to get the actual output (output.csv).

 Summary of the approach: